Have you been pondering what kind of pool finish to get for your swimming pool? Here are some of the best options to explore.

-By far, glass tile is the most expensive option of pool finish you can opt for.
+By far, glass tile is the most expensive option for pool finish you can opt for.
 However, it has excellent heat-resistant and UV-resistant properties, making it ideal for those opting for intricate pool designs.
-It is also highly durable - unless it cracks or breaks.
-You can opt for several types of pool designs with glass tiles using glass beads or rounded, curved tiles.
+It is also highly durable — unless it cracks or breaks.
+You can opt for several pool designs with glass tiles using glass beads or rounded, curved tiles.

 Glass tiles are also relatively easy to clean and maintain.
-Lastly, this type of pool finish can be customised to create patterns, textures, colours, and different kinds of pool designs.
+Lastly, you can customise this type of pool finish to create patterns, textures, colours, and different pool designs.

 3. Aggregate Pool Finishes

-Aggregate pool finishes use a mixture of various elements like pigmented-plaster (cement-based), stones, glass beads, crystals, and river pebbles of natural stones.
+Aggregate pool finishes use pigmented plaster (cement-based), stones, glass beads, crystals, and river pebbles of natural stones.
 It can also accommodate crushed quartz or other durable materials that significantly enhance the pool’s durability and appearance.

-This type of pool finish is generally applied by hand, and then power washed.
+This pool finish is generally applied by hand, and then power washed.
 The process exposes the surface, cleaning the plaster, cement, and dirt off the stones, tiles, and pebbles.
-Moreover, this type of pool finish is typically extremely comfortable and resistant to chemicals, increasing its durability and making it a popular choice amongst pool owners.
+Generally, you can choose from polished aggregate or exposed aggregate finish.
+This type of pool finish is typically extremely comfortable and resistant to chemicals, increasing its durability and making it a popular choice amongst pool owners.